Sign up to receive email updates

 The Affordable Care Act is changing for the better the way New Yorkers shop for and buy health insurance.
-Beginning on October 1, 2013, millions of New Yorkers who do not already have access to coverage through their employer or a family member will be able to purchase health insurance through a new statewide marketplace.
+Beginning on November 15, 2014, millions of New Yorkers who do not already have access to coverage through their employer or a family member will be able to purchase health insurance for 2015 through a new statewide marketplace.
 With this marketplace, those who are uninsured - including small-business employees and unemployed or self-employed workers - or those who have trouble paying for insurance will now have options to choose affordable, quality insurance.
 Consumers can compare brand-name insurance plans and choose the one that works best for them and their family, and many will also be eligible for financial help in order to pay the premiums for these policies.

 I have created this page to connect you to information for you, your family and/or your business, answers to common questions and the tools needed to see if you qualify for help with paying your premiums or other out-of-pocket costs.
 You will also find links to New York's marketplace and information about how to enroll.

 As always, I encourage you to contact my office if you have any further questions or need assistance.
 You can reach my staff at 718.779.1400.

 What will the Affordable Care Act do for you?